 Making this keto low carb cheesecake recipe brought back powerful memories.
-That’s because these pina colada cheesecake cupcakes were the first cheesecake-related recipe I ever posted on the blog, and that post changed everything.
-It was only ten months ago, but feels like years.
+That’s because these pina colada cheesecake cupcakes were the first easy cheesecake recipe I ever posted on the blog, and that post changed everything.

 That first low carb cheesecake recipe, and the post that accompanied it, was a turning point for Wholesome Yum.
 Not only did it coincide with a new redesign of both the site and its photography, but it was when I defined the blog’s theme of low carb recipes with 10 ingredients or less.

 With that in mind, I’m excited to share my keto low carb cheesecake recipe.
 It’s a little inspired by those pina colada cheesecake cupcakes, but transformed into a classic, New York style, gluten-free cheesecake.